Syncing Calendar Items (Meetings, Appointments, Events) in Salesforce via SmartCloud Connect¶

 Syncing Non-responded or Declined meetings¶

-In the latest SCC updates, a special setting was introduced to enable or disable syncing in Salesforce of inbound meetings which were left unresponded or were declined by the invitee (who is a SCC user).
+In the latest SCC updates, a special setting was introduced to manage the possibility to sync in Salesforce of inbound meetings which were left unresponded or were declined by the invitee (who is a SCC user).
 Some companies require that in order to get meetings registered in Salesforce even if they were not explicitly accepted.
-If this setting is disabled, an attempt to sync in Salesforce of a not-responded or declined meeting results in a sync error “ISE-013: Meeting for attendees cannot be synchronized until the organizer synchronizes it.“
+If this setting is disabled, an attempt to sync in Salesforce of a non-responded or declined meeting results in a sync error “ISE-013: Meeting for attendees cannot be synchronized until the organizer synchronizes it.“